 Because 'our' team played the better class of footie.
 From the age of seven to twenty-three we were on top.
 Not only in England but in Europe.

-There was something very special about big European nights in Liverpool, and I can remember forty-one years ago and our first mass exodus to a European cup final and victory over Borussia Mönchengladbach - a three one thriller in Rome - more clearly than most of the nineties.
+There was something very special about big European nights in Liverpool, and I can remember forty-one years ago and thousands of Liverpool fans first mass exodus to a European cup final and victory over Borussia Mönchengladbach - a three one thriller in Rome - more clearly than most of the nineties.

 Then retaining it the next year, in a boring one nil win over Belgian club Brugge at Wembley in 1978.
 And the heartbreak of being knocked out in the first round the following season by our main domestic rival of those years, Nottingham Forest, who went on to win their first European Cup that year, 1979.
 And us regaining it two years later, in '81, with left back Alan Kennedy's eighty-second minute goal, beating Real Madrid one nil in Paris.